 Contractions are unavoidable.
 They appear in everything from songs and articles to product packaging.
 (Even the tiger on my box of breakfast flakes is telling me that “They’re great!”)
 But are contractions okay in business writing?
 Maybe.
 Maybe not.
 That’s frustrating, I know!

 Here are three questions to ponder as you decide if you should use contractions in your own business writing.

 Your organization’s in-house style guide may provide contraction guidelines.
 However, many organizations haven’t taken a stance on contractions and instead defer to their primary style guide or allow employees to make independent contraction choices, which can obviously lead to content chaos.
 Business writing and chaos don’t mix well, so let’s assume that all of those undecided organizations lack a contraction policy because they’re following their primary style guide.
 Which brings us to the next question…

 2. Does your primary style guide allow for contractions?

 The four most popular style guides differ on contractions:

 - The Chicago Manual of Style (Chicago style) and the Modern Language Association (MLA style) allow for “thoughtful” contraction usage.1

 - The Associated Press Stylebook (AP style) prefers to avoid contractions in formal writing.2

-- The Publication Manual of the American Psychological Association (APA style) doesn’t address contraction usage, but the APA Style blog recently confirmed that the APA accepts contractions in a few limited scenarios.3
+- The Publication Manual of the American Psychological Association (APA style) doesn’t address contraction usage, but the APA Style blog confirmed that the APA accepts contractions in a few limited scenarios.3

 3. Is your content formal, semi-formal, or informal?